 Men in Business (MIB) events are held at various Chamber member locations.
 This program is designed to network with in a casual atmosphere with no agendas other than to get to know other and ultimately build networking relationships.
 Meetings are held intermittently.
 If you are interested in becoming involved with MIB, email firstname.lastname@example.org.

-Young Professionals (YP) serves members ages 40 and under.
+Young Professionals (YP) serves members ages 45 and under.
 Networking events are held intermittently.
 YP nurtures our youngest members to enhance their professional development and become active community members.
 If you are interested in becoming involved with YP, email email@example.com for more information.
+LEARN MORE

 The Rowan Chamber’s Minority Business Council was organized in 2016 by a great group of local minority business leaders.
 Elia Gegorek (Gegorek & Associates Realty) is the chair of the Council.
 Over 40 attendees usually attend the various functions.